TextMaster's Developer Documentation

 Exposing localhost to the internet

 For the purposes of this tutorial, we're going to use a local server to receive messages from TextMaster.
 First of all, we need to expose our local development environment to the internet.
 We'll use ngrok to do this. ngrok is available, free of charge, for all major operating systems.
-For more information, see the ngrok download page.
+For more information, see .

 After installing ngrok, you can expose your localhost by running ./ngrok http 4567 on the command line.
 4567 is the port number on which our server will listen for messages.
 You should see a line that looks something like this: